Enjoy the fresh sounds produced by young musicians in a historic music hall

 So we started the interview right away.

-The first time I touched the piano was when I started going to music classes in kindergarten.
-I then started entering competitions in elementary school, but at first I was frustrated because I didn't win any prizes.
+The first time I touched the piano was when I started attending music classes in kindergarten.
+I then started entering competitions in elementary school, but at first I felt frustrated because I didn't win any prizes.
 I think that's when I started to seriously aim to become a pianist.

 Have you ever been interested in other instruments?

-Actually, I was interested in wind instruments when I played the trumpet in a brass band when I was in the fifth grade of elementary school.
-However, my piano skills had improved by that time, so I chose to study piano after all.
+Actually, I was interested in wind instruments when I played the trumpet in a brass band in the fifth grade of elementary school.
+However, my piano skills had improved by that point, so I chose piano after all.

 Have you ever felt like giving up on the piano?

-I never felt like giving up, but I did find myself wavering between going to a music high school or a regular high school.
+I never nearly gave up, but I did find myself torn between choosing a music high school or going to a regular high school.
 In the end, I decided to go to a music school because my teacher at the time, Yusuke Kikuchi, was a teacher at the music school and I wanted to follow him.

 Please tell us what kind of pianist you aspire to be.

 I want to become a pianist who can express my own style.
-There are moments when I can instantly get into the music while playing, and I want to increase those moments.
-And in the future, I want to be a teacher who can teach various things, not just a performer.
+There are moments when I get instantly immersed in a performance, and I want to increase those.
+I also want to become a teacher in the future who can convey various things beyond just performing.

 Especially the delicate parts.
-I think that in a performance, it's important to have not only power but also the delicate parts that can move people.
-So I want to improve my expressiveness.
+I think that in a performance, it's important not only to have a powerful performance, but also to have the delicate parts that move people.
+So I want to hone my expressiveness even more.

-Well, the piano... (hesitating) is always by my side, and there is never a time when I'm not playing it... so I guess it's my life itself (laughs).
+Well, the piano... (hesitating) is always by my side, and there's never a time when I'm not playing it... so I guess it's my life itself (laughs).

-You have won numerous awards at a young age, Kisaki Rai.
-Do you remember the first time you won an award?
+Kisaki Rai has won numerous awards at a young age, but do you remember the first time you won an award?

 When I was in the second or third grade of elementary school, I won first place in a competition that I had failed in the first grade.
-When they called my name, I felt such a sense of accomplishment that I burst into tears.
-I was so happy.
+When they called my name, I felt such a sense of accomplishment that I burst into tears, and I was so happy.

-How do you feel when you enter a competition?
+How do you feel when you take on a competition?

-To be honest, until I was in junior high school, I participated in competitions just to win prizes.
-However, after I became a high school student, I started to place more importance on the process, such as the practice leading up to the competition and my mental attitude, rather than the results.
-Strangely enough, I tend to get better results when I'm not conscious of the results (laughs).
+To be honest, up until around junior high school, I felt like I was participating in competitions just to win prizes.
+However, once I entered high school, I started to place more importance on the process, such as practicing leading up to the competition and my mental attitude, rather than on the results.
+Strangely enough, I tend to get better results when I'm not thinking about the results (laughs).

-It's not just about the technical aspects, like trying to avoid making mistakes, but about leaving something behind in my playing and being able to communicate something.
+It's not just about the technical aspects, like not making any mistakes, but about leaving something behind in my playing and being able to convey something.

-Please tell us what makes Kisaki Rairo different from other pianists!
+Please tell us what makes Kisaki Raisho different from other pianists!

 Umm... (laughs) People often tell me that my high notes have a sparkling quality, so I guess it's that (blushes).